thezla/DLT_Cluster/README.md

     * Start a manager node: `$ pipenv run manager.py -p 5000`, where -p is the port, default IP is 0.0.0.0
     * To start a slave node you have to send a HTTP/GET request to the manager node's endpoint, e.g. "http://0.0.0.0:5000/cluster/add_miner".
 We would recommend the application PostMan for sending requests.
 You can also use a browser.

+6. Log data to .VST file
+   * Start logging app: `$ pipenv run logging.py
+   * It will save the network data to a .VST file (compatible with Excel) in a folder called "tmp".
+It will be created if not already existing.

 ## TODO

 * Syncing of transactions between clusters